-- Undertake an holistic approach to Green Infrastructure provision through biodiversity and landscape enhancements within the site connecting to the surrounding area. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity.
-Avoid any loss to biodiversity through ecological protection and good design.
-Where this is not possible, mitigate and as a last resort compensate loss through ecological enhancement and mitigation measures. - Incorporate SuDS within the Green Infrastructure to improve biodiversity and water quality.
+- Undertake an holistic approach to Green Infrastructure provision through biodiversity and landscape enhancements within the site connecting to the surrounding area. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity overall.
+Avoid any loss of biodiversity through ecological protection and enhancement, and good design.
+Where this is not possible, mitigate and as a last resort, compensate for any loss. - Incorporate SuDS within the Green Infrastructure to improve biodiversity and water quality.